Mohamed-avr/React-Native-SVG-Usage-Guide/README.md

 | `stroke-dashoffset`| `strokeDashoffset`    |

-## 3 Add your icon component to any any screen you want
+## 3 Add your icon component to any screen you want
 now just import your component , example:

 ``` javascript